 - any changes relating to capital structure and approval of treasury policies;

-- ensuring the maintenance of a sound system of internal control and risk management;
+- ensuring the maintenance of a sound system of governance, internal control and risk management;

 - authorising conflicts of interest where permitted by the Company’s Articles of Association;